 In September, the state legislature enacted a law to ensure all Michigan workers can earn paid sick time off work to use when they need to take care of themselves or a sick loved one.
 This is great news for working families, children and employers across the state.
 But a bill has been introduced in the State Senate that could gut or even repeal the new law before it can take effect.
 Contact your legislator today tell them to protect sick time for all workers!

 No one should lose their job because of a 48-hour flu.
-But for too many Michigan workers, a minor illness presents a major dilemma — miss out on a day’s pay in order to recover or go to work sick and miserable and spread illness throughout the workplace.
+But for too many working families, a minor illness has always presented a major dilemma: miss out on a day’s pay to get better or go to work sick and miserable and spread illness throughout the workplace?

-United Way for Southeastern Michigan is one of many local organizations that have joined a coalition called MI Time To Care, which aims to gather enough signatures to put the measure on the November 2018 ballot.
+United Way for Southeastern Michigan is one of many organizations that have joined a coalition called MI Time To Care.
+The coalition aims to ensure paid sick time is available to all Michigan workers.

-We work every day to improve Health, Economic Prosperity and Education for everyone in our community.
-This measure would have positive impact on all three areas.
-Workers who can take time to care for themselves have an improved level of health and don’t run the risk of losing their job due to an illness.
-Their children are able to get a better education when they can rest and recover while sick rather than suffer through a school day.
+United Way supports this effort because the earned paid sick time law has a positive impact on the Health, Education and Economic Prosperity of millions of families.
+Workers who can take time to care for themselves have an improved level of health and don’t risk of losing their job due to an illness.
+Children can get a better education when they can rest and recover while sick rather than suffer through a school day.

 Under the version of the law that was initially enacted, Michigan workers would be guaranteed to earn at least one hour of paid sick time for every 30 hours worked up to a minimum of either 40 or 72 hours per year depending on the size of their employer.

 With guaranteed paid sick time, workers can take time off to recover or care for family members.
 In fact, if a paid sick time policy were implemented nationwide, it’s estimated that 1.3 million emergency room visits would be eliminated each year, saving $1.1 billion annually in costs to individuals, private insurers and public programs like Medicare and Medicaid.